 Those years were huge in the way of learning for me.
-By the time I made it to grad school in 1999, I had a hosting account at Jumpline (with an operational website), owned my very first 35mm camera, and was working splendidly in Adobe Photoshop.
-I was also learning a few other of Adobe’s programs, but you probably don’t remember them.
-Okay, fine, they were ImageReady and LiveMotion; two of my favorite programs ever.
+By the time I made it to grad school (at Binghamton University) in 1999, I had a hosting account at Jumpline (with an operational website), owned my very first 35mm camera, and was working splendidly in Adobe Photoshop.
+I was also learning a few other of Adobe’s programs, but you probably don’t remember them (ImageReady and LiveMotion; two of my favorite programs ever).
 And yes, in those days, we called them “programs.”
 I think they’re called apps now.
 They’re the same thing though.
 Those two apps were discontinued long ago, but Photoshop and many others live on today.

 Through the years, I’ve become quite the talented force when it comes to setting up systems and learning about many aspects of technology.
 The domain you’re currently browsing was registered somewhere around 2004; maybe even earlier.
 I initially ran a website design and hosting service from this domain and later turned it into a blog.
 I began with WordPress as my content management system (CMS) and continue on with it today.
 After my initial introduction to WordPress, I began writing, photographing, and blogging.
 From there, I transitioned into a professional writer and amateur photographer.
 My passions include learning and teaching.
 And building.
 We can’t forget about the building part.
 I do love putting things together.

 To sum this up, I’ll tell you this: I’m a teacher and a writer before I’m a designer and a photographer.
 I love to help people.
 It’s in my blood.
 I’m not sure there’s ever been a person I haven’t helped who has asked for it.
 I’ve been working online for over 20 years and have written well over 3,000 high quality blog posts and articles, about half of those instructional.
 I’ve taken thousands of even higher quality photographs, some of which are hanging on my walls right now.
 I’ve got a masters degree in Business Administration from Binghamton University and have run a very successful small business since 2005.
 I’ve launched dozens of beautifully crafted websites and have taught more people than I can count how to do every single thing I can do, but better.
 Designing and photographing and teaching are my loves in life.
-I can do work for you or I can teach you how to do the work yourself.
-It’s your choice.
+I’d love to help you learn too.

 If you’d like me to help you in some way, please contact me and let me know.
-If you’d like to learn the steps necessary to complete your projects on your own, then by all means, visit my blog or my forum.
-Those places are where the real fun is.
+If you’d like to learn the steps necessary to complete projects on your own, then by all means, visit my blog.
+That’s where the real fun is.
 Finally, if you’d like to browse through the pages of my personal blog, please do.